Derek-R-S/Discord-Mirror/README.md

 ## Prerequisites

-For this to properly work, you do need the following things install into your unity project.
+For this to properly work, you do need the following things install into your unity project, The releases already have everything in them so if you prefer it all setup for you then grab a release.

 * [Mirror](https://github.com/vis2k/Mirror)
 * [Discord's Game Sdk](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide)